kambojankit/kambojankit.github.io/_tut-java/03-language-basics.md

 | float     | 0.0f          |
 | objects   | null          |

-__Note__: All variables are not provided default values in java. for example, variables declared inside methods are not initialised by default.
+__Note__: All variables are not provided default values in java. for example, variables declared inside methods are not initialized by default.
 We will study about them in detail, in chapters to follow.